sansin5982/Statistics-with-R/Chi-squared-test.md

 Hence, there is an association between gender and favorite ice cream flavor.

-2- Goodness of fit test: The chi-squared goodness of fit test is a hypothesis test that is used to determine if a set of observed data follows a theoretical distribution.
+2- **Goodness of fit test**: The chi-squared goodness of fit test, also known as distribution test, is a hypothesis test that is used to determine if a set of observed data follows a theoretical distribution.
 To illustrate this, let’s consider an example.

 Suppose a candy company claims that their bags of candy contain an equal number of red, blue, green, and yellow candies.
 To test this claim, we